Deep Feature Consistent Variational Autoencoder

 \section{Experiments}

 In this paper, we perform experiments on face images to test our method.
-Specifically we evaluate the image generation performance and compared with other generative models.
-Furthermore, we also investigate the latent space and study the semantic relationship between different latent representations and apply them to facial attribute prediction.
+Specifically we compare the performance of our model trained by high-level feature perceptual loss with other generative models.
+Furthermore, we also investigate the latent space to seek semantic relationship between different latent representation and apply it to facial attribute prediction.